garyttt/kops-terraform-tutorial/README.md

 4. Generate the terraform code
 5. Run the code after converting it to 0.12 format and fixing 0-0-0-0--0 references

 6. Feel free to explore, for example terminate one of the worker nodes to see what will happen.
 After playing with it, DON'T FORGET to 'terraform destroy' to avoid AWS resources usage charges!!!
+Note that 'terraform destroy' only removes those resources it has created. kops user/group, hosted zone and s3 bucket will have to be manually deleted.